miamarte18/FlixterPt02/README.md

 # cop4655-mobile-apps-unit2-miamarte18
 cop4655-mobile-apps-unit2-miamarte18 created by GitHub Classroom

-# Project 2 - *Name of App Here*
+# Project 2 - *Flixter pt 1 *

-Submitted by: **Your Name Here**
+Submitted by: **Mia Marte**

-**Name of your app** is a movie browsing app that...
-[TODO]
+**Mia Marte ** is a movie browsing app similar to Flixter.
+Its purpose is to get familiar with APIS.

-Time spent: **X** hours spent in total
+Time spent: **24** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] Users are able to see a customized app icon and launch screen
+- [X] Users are able to see a customized app icon and launch screen
-- [ ] Your app should work for any screen size and orientation using AutoLayout constraints
+- [X] Your app should work for any screen size and orientation using AutoLayout constraints
-  - [ ] Mark here if you will demostrate auto layout implemention as horizontal rotation or different phone size or both, then erase this text
+  - [X] Mark here if you will demostrate auto layout implemention as horizontal rotation or different phone size or both, then erase this text
-- [ ] Displays at least 5 different movies in a table view
+- [X] Displays at least 5 different movies in a table view
-- [ ] Can tap into detail view of movie with a full description, backdrop image, and title
+- [X] Can tap into detail view of movie with a full description, backdrop image, and title

 The following **optional** features are implemented:

-- [ ] Unique UI changes, such as background, font/color changes, etc.
+- [X] Unique UI changes, such as background, font/color changes, etc.
-- [ ] User implements a collection view
+- [X] User implements a collection view
-- [ ] User implemenets tab bar controller with at least two screens

-The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!